 Immersive Learning combines VR, learning science, data, and design

-Across the HR and learning world, expectations are changing from “more content” to “more strategy” – a dramatic shift enabled by the growing capability to elevate and measure workforce performance through Immersive Learning.
-Some of the largest companies are already making strategic staffing decisions leveraging immersive data from VR during hiring, onboarding, ongoing training, and upskilling.
+Across the HR and learning world, expectations are changing from “more content” to “more strategy” – a dramatic shift enabled by the growing capability to elevate and measure workforce performance through Immersive Learning in VR.
+Some of the largest companies are already making strategic staffing decisions leveraging immersive data from immersive training environments during hiring, onboarding, ongoing training, and upskilling.

-With a proper understanding of Immersive Learning and its four necessary pillars, you can now begin to explore the top use cases and strategy for implementing at scale.
+With a proper understanding of Immersive Learning, VR, and its four necessary pillars, you can now begin to explore the top use cases and strategy for implementing at scale.

 The Ultimate Guide to Immersive Learning